arungudelli/arungudelli/content/tutorial/css/disable-text-selection-in-html-using-user-select-css-property/index.md

   -webkit-touch-callout:none;
 }</pre>

-## Disable text selection highlighting in Internet Explorer/Edge using CSS:
+## In Internet Explorer/Edge using:

 To disable text selection highlighting in Internet Explorer/Edge browser using CSS just set -ms-user-select CSS property to none.